PRO-TIP: Schengen travel Insurance is mandatory for a Schengen visa to Denmark!

 How do I get a visa for Denmark?

-Meanwhile, if you do need that visa for Denmark — fear not.
-Not only does AXA have a comprehensive step-by-step guide for specifically getting your Schengen visa for Denmark, but we can also tell you all about:
+And if you do need that visa for Denmark — fear not.
+Not only does AXA have a comprehensive step-by-step guide on:

--the different types of Schengen visa for Denmark you have to choose from;
+- the different types of Schengen visa for Denmark you have to choose from

--Schengen visa validity
+- Schengen visa validity

 …and much, much more.
 So feel free to click around!